CartoDB/carto-selfhosted-helm/README.md

 - Kubernetes 1.12+
 - Helm 3.1.0
-- PV provisioner support in the underlying infrastructure
+- (Optional) PV provisioner support in the underlying infrastructure.
+Required only for non-production deployment without external and managed databases (Postgres and Redis).

 ### Setup a Kubernetes Cluster

 For setting up Kubernetes on other cloud platforms or bare-metal servers refer to the Kubernetes [getting started guide](http://kubernetes.io/docs/getting-started-guides/).

-### Install Docker

-Docker is an open source containerization technology for building and containerizing your applications.

-To install Docker, refer to the [Docker install guide](https://docs.docker.com/engine/install/).

 ### Install Helm